It’s so easy to fall in love with Ireland but there is so much more to it than just its dramatic coast, green pastures, pretty villages and pubs.

 You will find it all there – rugged coastline, hidden beaches, rocky islands, dramatic landscape and endless photo opportunities.

-If you are driving on your own, the route is easy to navigate.
-There are plenty of road signs and you can also download a useful app before you go.
+If you are driving on your own, the route is easy to navigate – there are plenty of road signs and you can also download a useful app before you go.

 However the west Cork and Donegal sections are our favourite – they are stunning but the least busy.

-The city centre is quite compact so it is easy to see most of it in a day or two.
+The city centre is quite compact so it’s easy to see most of it in a day or two.

-When we are showing Dublin to our friends visiting us from abroad, we usually start in O’Connell street and head south – crossing the river Liffey with its many bridges and walking through Temple Bar, Trinity College, Grafton street, St Stephen’s Green, Merrion Square, Dublin Castle and Saint Patrick’s Cathedral.
+When we are showing Dublin to our friends visiting us from abroad, we usually start in O’Connell street and head south – crossing the river Liffey with its many bridges and walking through Temple Bar, Trinity College, Grafton Street, St Stephen’s Green, Merrion Square, Dublin Castle and Saint Patrick’s Cathedral.

 Don’t forget to come back to some of the lively pubs in Temple Bar for a pint (or two) of Guinness and some great live music in the evening.